 A Time Like No Other

 These past few years have presented us with unique challenges the likes of which we have never seen before.
-The convergence of a major global pandemic, worrisome economic instability, and unsettling civil unrest has been unprecedented.

-As a New Hampshire Teacher of the Year recipient, community volunteer, and Milford resident since 1987, I have dedicated myself to my family, students, and neighbors.
+As a New Hampshire Teacher of the Year recipient, community leader, and Milford resident since 1987, I have dedicated myself to my family, students, and neighbors.
 Now as one of Milford’s state representatives, it has been my honor to bringing the same commitment to the state legislature, to lend my ideas, voice, and vote to address many important issues.
 I have been a strong advocate for children and families, students and schools, social and economic justice, and public health and safety.

 I believe in government that supports everyone’s right to be themselves, provides opportunities which enables individuals to maximize their full potential, and allows them to choose their own destiny.